Payments - Common Reason Response Codes (RRC)

 Action for System or Configuration Errors:

-Validate transaction status first.
+Validate transaction status first by reviewing the RID and Transaction Logs in EBC.
 If errors persist, obtain or confirm the VAR sheet with your Merchant Acquirer and contact Client Services for platform configuration review.

 4. Fraud and Chargebacks